bdelacretaz/sling-adaptto-2016/README.md

 ## Sling Docker Images
 To build the required OSGi bundles and Sling Docker images, run `mvn clean install` from this folder.

+This might require a few SNAPSHOT bundles from Sling, you can get the Sling code from http://github.com/apache/sling/ if needed.

 ## Starting the cluster
 To start the cluster, build the required Docker images as shown above and then, from the `docker` folder found under this `README` file , assuming `dockerhost` points to your Docker host: